fzqneo/COMP4434/lab/MLlib-datatype.md

 e.g., an array or an RDD.
 A `map()` function transforms a collection of something to a collection of something else.
 That *something else* depends on the parameter you give to `map()`.
-In particular, each element in the collection is then *mapped* to an element in the output according to what you have specified.
+Specifically, the map function stipulates how an element in the original collection is **mapped** (transformed) to an element in the output.

 In the above example, there are two uses of `map()`:
 1. `data.map {...}`